cjimti/mk/_posts/2018-08-11-kubernetes-port-forwarding.md

 mast: patch
 ---

 [kubefwd] helps to enable a seamless and efficient way to develop applications and services on a local workstation.
-Locally develop applications that intend to interact with other services in a Kubernetes cluster. [kubefwd] allows application with connection strings like http://elasticsearch:9200/ or tcp://db:3306 to communicate into the cluster. [kubefwd] can be used to reduce or eliminate the need for local environment specific connection configurations.
+Locally develop applications that intend to interact with other services in a Kubernetes cluster. [kubefwd] allows applications with connection strings like http://elasticsearch:9200/ or tcp://db:3306 to communicate into the remote cluster. [kubefwd] can be used to reduce or eliminate the need for local environment specific connection configurations.

-Developing services in a [Microservices] architecture presents local development challenges, especially when the service you are developing need to interact with a mixture of other services.
+Developing services in a [Microservices] architecture presents local development challenges, especially when the service you are developing needs to interact with a mixture of other services.
 [Microservices], like any other applications are rarely ever self-contained and often need access to databases, authentication services, and other public or private APIs.
 Loosely-coupled applications still have couplings, they happen on a higher layer of the application stack and often through TCP networking.

 **Quick Reference:**